 Grooved piping systems offer up to 30% cost savings.
 It offers fast assembly in tight systems, cleaner systems with no welding slag, contamination or hot work permit.
 More predictable cost estimates for contractors, resulting in faster and cheaper installation.

 Each pipe joint is a flexible joint and removing the couplings allows removal of pipe for easy cleaning, servicing and maintenance.
 It also allows the flexibility to change the piping system and add / remove equipment.

 3) Easy Installation with Rolled or Cut Grooved Pipe

 Grooved pipe couplings require creating either a rolled groove or a machine cut groove.
-A rolled groove creates an indentation int he ID of the pipe whereas the machine cut groove is smooth on the ID.
-Rolled grooved is mostly done on thinner wall pipe whereas the machine cut groove is more common on thicker wall pipes.
+A rolled groove creates an indentation in the ID of the pipe whereas the machine cut groove is smooth on the ID.
+A rolled grooved is mostly done on thinner wall pipe whereas the machine cut groove is more common on thicker wall pipes.
 Grooved couplings are commonly installed on pipe schedules 5 to schedule 40.